 What if you do not meet these requirements?

 If you are admissible to the University but do not meet the competitive admission requirements for your preferred major, you will be considered for admission to the alternate major you selected, if applicable, or to a related undeclared major track, such as Undeclared-Business Interest.
-If you are admitted to the undeclared designation, you’ll be advised by a professional advisor in our undergraduate advising center.
-Your advisor will:
+If you are admitted to the undeclared designation, you’ll be advised by a professional academic success coordinator in our undeclared student advising center.
+Your success coordinator will:

 - guide you to courses that meet core curriculum requirements;

 - outline the CSU prerequisites you will need to complete after you enroll at CSU in order to earn entrance to the competitive major, and;

 - help you explore your interests and passions to discover other pathways to reach your goals.

 As an undeclared student, you are welcome to change your program of study or select one of the undeclared-exploring major tracks if you see a broader area you would like to investigate.

 You are also encouraged to review the coursework and grades you’ll need for admission into your program once you’re a student at CSU.